frothkoetter/cdw/README.md

 WHERE
  year = 1995 and month = 1 and dayofmonth in (1,2,3);
 ```
 Expected Output:

  | rows |
  | :- |
  | 45202 |

-Soft delete: 45k rows marked for deletion.
+Soft delete: 45k rows marked for deletion wrote in a few tiny .parquet files (the position deletes) to hide the rows.

-Trino wrote a few tiny .parquet files (the position deletes) to hide the rows.
+This query shows the number of delete files and the number of rows (added-position-deletes)

 ```sql
 WITH LastDeleteSnapshot AS (